polkadot-developers/substrate-developer-hub.github.io/CONTRIBUTING.md

    *  `development`
-        Instructions, tutorials, and procedural documentation for developers that are working on Substrate.
+        Instructions, tutorials, and procedural documentation for developers who are working on Substrate.
 This directory includes documentation on how to get started, build, run, and test Substrate.
 You should organize the content that you create by specific activities, such as testing, getting started, or by workflow topic.